EGaraldi/corecon/docs/_build/html/_sources/index.rst.txt

 input data.

-ReCon takes care of loading and interpreting the data, and presenting them in an organic wnd ready-to-use way.
+ReCon takes care of loading and interpreting the data, and presenting them in an organic and ready-to-use way.
 It also implement simple slicing capabilities, which allow to perform simple data filtering.